vitalif/vitastor/docs/config/pool.en.md

 This means an OSD configured with reweight lower than 1 receives less PGs than it normally would.
 An OSD with reweight = 0 won't store any data.
 You can set reweight to 0 to trigger rebalance and remove all data from an OSD.

+## tags

+- Type: string or array of strings

+Sets tag or multiple tags for this OSD.
+Tags can be used to group OSDs into subsets and then use a specific subset for pool instead of all OSDs.
+For example you can mark SSD OSDs with tag "ssd" and HDD OSDs with "hdd" and such tags will work as device classes.

 # Pool parameters